luddilo/grateful-guru/README.md

 1. Make sure the service account you created for Narratory (and with credentials you put in `google_credentials.json`) has the **Firebase Develop Admin** role in the [Google Cloud IAM console](https://console.cloud.google.com/iam-admin)
 1. Create a Firebase Firestore Database for your Google project at [Firebase console](https://console.firebase.google.com/)
 1. Deploy the cloud functions with `firebase deploy`
+1. Add your public URL (excluding the function name, for example `https://europe-west1-grateful-bnihxr.cloudfunctions.net`) to the `config.json` file

 ### Running backend locally